Device-independent uncloneable encryption

 \section{Uncloneable encryption scheme with variable keys}

-In this section, we prove our main theorem: \begin{theorem} There is a scheme for DI-VKECM with message space $\clM=\{0,1\}^\lambda$, such that: \begin{enumerate} \item It satisfies the completeness property~\eqref{eq:complete} given i.i.d.~honest devices with a constant level of noise; \item It achieves indistinguishable security; \item There exists some $\nu>0$ such that the scheme achieves $t(\lambda)$-uncloneable security against dishonest devices with $\nu\lambda$ bits of leakage, where $t(\lambda)$ is a function satisfying $t(\lambda)<\lambda$ for all sufficiently large $\lambda$. \end{enumerate} \end{theorem} The protocol achieving Theorem~\ref{thm:main} is described in Scheme~\ref{prot:DI-VKECM}.
-We prove that Scheme~\ref{prot:DI-VKECM} satisfies completeness in Section~\ref{subsec:corr-proof}, and prove that it satisfies indistinguishability and $t(\lambda)$-uncloneability in Section~\ref{subsec:secur-proof}, which together constitute the proof of Theorem~\ref{thm:main}.
-Before describing the protocol, we shall first describe the devices that our protocol requires, the noise model we use, and the choices of various parameters in the description of the scheme.
+In this section, we prove our main theorem: \begin{theorem} There is a scheme for DI-VKECM with message space $\clM=\{0,1\}^\lambda$, such that: \begin{enumerate} \item It satisfies the completeness property~\eqref{eq:complete} given i.i.d.~honest devices with a constant level of noise; \item It achieves indistinguishable security; \item There exists some $\nu>0$ such that the scheme achieves $(t(\lambda),0)$-uncloneable security against dishonest devices with $\nu\lambda$ bits of leakage, where $t(\lambda)$ is a function satisfying $t(\lambda)<\lambda$ for all sufficiently large $\lambda$. \end{enumerate} \end{theorem} The protocol achieving Theorem~\ref{thm:main} is described in Scheme~\ref{prot:DI-VKECM}.
+We prove that Scheme~\ref{prot:DI-VKECM} satisfies completeness in Section~\ref{subsec:corr-proof}, and prove that it satisfies indistinguishability and $(t(\lambda),0)$-uncloneability in Section~\ref{subsec:secur-proof}, which together constitute the proof of Theorem~\ref{thm:main}.